How to Enable Application Performance Monitoring¶

 and RUM

-1) In the initialization file of the Python application, add the following configuration to set the whitelist of allowed headers for tracking frontend requests to the target server.
-For more details, refer to the documentation Associate Web Application Access.
+1) In the initialization file of the Python application, add the following configuration to set the header white list for the target server to allow tracking of front-end request responses.
+For more details, please refer to the document Associating Web Application Access.

 @app.after_request